Australian Labor Party National Conference

-The Australian Labor Party National Conference, sometimes referred to as the National Party Conference or the Federal Conference, is the highest representative and decision-making body of the Australian Labor Party, incorporating all of the party’s state and territory branches.
+The Australian Labor Party National Conference, sometimes referred to as the Commonwealth Conference or the Federal Conference, is the highest representative and decision-making body of the Australian Labor Party, incorporating all of the party's state and territory branches.
 The National Conference takes place triennially and is hosted in Australian cities on a rotating basis.
-The 49th and most recent National Party Conference was held on 17–19 August 2023 at the Brisbane Convention and Exhibition Centre and was attended by over 2,000 delegates.
+The 50th and most recent National Party Conference is being held in Adelaide at the Adelaide Convention Centre from Thursday 23 July until Saturday 25 July and was attended by over 2,000 party members.

-The previous National Party Conference was the 48th conference held in Adelaide in 2018, which was attended by 397 party delegates, and the pivotal 2011 National Conference held on 3 December 2011.
+The 49th National Party Conference was held on 17–19 August 2023 at the Brisbane Convention & Exhibition Centre and was attended by over 2,000 party members along with 399 elected delegates.
+The 48th conference held in Adelaide in 2018, was attended by 397 party delegates, and the pivotal 2011 National Conference held on 3 December 2011.
 The conference following the 48th in 2018 was intended to take place in March 2021.
-However, this was cancelled due to Covid-19 precautions, thus the 49th National conference was not held until August 2023.
+However, this was cancelled due to COVID-19 precautions, thus the 49th National conference was not held until August 2023.